 During heavier rains

-You will see the level rise on this graphic, reflecting how full the Big Pipes are.
+You will see the level rise on this graphic, reflecting how full the Big Pipes are, and how much combined sewage and stormwater is being prevented from reaching the Willamette River.
 The amount you see is sent to the treatment plant.
-Before the Big Pipe Project's completion in 2011, this amount would have overflowed to the Willamette River.
+Before the Big Pipe Project's completion in 2011, that amount would have overflowed to the river.
 Indeed, overflows used to occur regularly—about 50 times a year.

 During severe storms

-During severe storms, the Big Pipes may reach capacity.
-Levels will approach 100 percent.
-On rare occasions (an estimated four times a year), a combined sewer overflow may occur.
-If that happens, Environmental Services will issue a combined sewer overflow advisory warning the public to avoid contact with the river for 48 hours.
+During severe storms, the Big Pipes may approach capacity.
+If levels reach 100%, an overflow is occurring.
+These incidents are rare (an estimated four times a year), and Environmental Services will issue a combined sewer overflow advisory warning the public to avoid contact with the river for 48 hours.